Rebecca Davies (CTA (P), PGDip., MBACP, UKATA)

-I am an energetic and compassionate therapist in my 30s.
+I am an energetic and compassionate, fully qualified psychotherapist in my 30s.
 I view counselling and psychotherapy as a dynamic process, created between the two of us.
 Generally speaking, my approach to psychotherapy is to play an active part.
 I intervene, I reflect, I share theory, and I ask questions.
 I am relaxed, straightforward and non-judgemental.

 I am passionate about what I do and feel strongly that although psychotherapy can at times be emotionally challenging, it can also be exhilarating and inspiring.

 I am always open to questions, so please don't hesitate to get in touch if there is anything you would to know.

 I work with adults, young people and couples.
 I also run a low cost therapy group for those suffering from chronic illness, and a support group for survivors of abusive relationships.

 - Eating Disorders

 - Domestic Abuse